 If you can hike, you can snowshoe!
 Snowshoeing is a blast and easy to learn.
 We welcome all ability levels including those who have never tried it before.
 With these “all-terrain vehicles” strapped to our feet we can follow a trail or make a trail of our own anywhere there is snow.

 We spend the first three nights in the small town of Gardiner at the north entrance to Yellowstone, just steps away from the Roosevelt Arch that signifies the official entrance to the world’s first national park.
 President Theodore Roosevelt laid the cornerstone of this icon in 1903 and the top of the arch is inscribed “For the Benefit and Enjoyment of the People”.
-Our last night is spent at a wolf sanctuary outside the town of Bozeman, where we’re guaranteed to see wolves right from our lodge and perhaps fall asleep to their howls!
+Our last night is spent at Chico Hot Springs Resort for a special farewell dinner and soaking in natural mineral waters.

 Jon Trapp served overseas as an Air Force intelligence officer, worked as a wolf biologist across the West and is currently a national wildland fire manager.
 His experience with wolves ranges from Arizona and New Mexico with the Mexican Gray Wolf reintroduction program to Idaho, Wyoming and Montana.
 He has an undergraduate degree from Northern Arizona University and a masters degree in Conservation Biology.

 Jon taught wolf ecology and management courses at the Yellowstone Institute for 15 years.
 He is the Assistant Fire Chief at Red Lodge Fire Rescue and is on two national fire incident management teams as a Fire Behavior Analyst.
 His experiences have brought about a unique perspective on wildlife, landscape ecology and the impacts of climate change.

 Check out Jon’s story – From Wolves to Wildfires: A Firefighting Biologist’s Tale on the Got Science? podcast.